rjc-research/server-watcher/README.md

 - `active` whether this configuration is ready to be executed
 - `name` name of you server
 - `url` url to check your server.
 For `http/https`, if it returns status code 200, server is alive, otherwise server is down.
 For `ws`, if client can open connection with server, server is alive, otherwise server is down.
-Supported protocols: `http/https/ws`. `wss` is converted to `ws`
+Supported protocols: `http/https/ws/wss`.
+- `custom_http_check` customization for checking result of http/https request.
+Returning any thing other than `false` or `nil` means request is invalid.
 - `interval` number of **minutes** between server checkings
 - `alert` list of email address to receive notification email when one server is down
 - `ssh` configuration for ssh connection to remote server if you want to pull the logs or restart server automatically.
 The ssh command will be like this: